STUDY JAPANESE ONLINE WITH NATIVES HERE

 the founder of aikido

-To understand more about the Aikido, we need to know the story Morihei Ueshiba the founder of martial art aikido, who was also called Great Sensei (oosensei -[大先生]).
+To understand more deeply about Aikido, we need to know the history of Morihei Ueshiba, the founder of the martial art aikido, who was also called the Great Teacher (oosensei -[大先生]).

-In the year 1919, the Morihei Ueshiba met Onisaburo Degushi of the sect Omoto-kyu, who taught a spiritual technique called Chin Kon Kishin, through concentrated meditation, increasing his serenity and making him more relaxed, reinforcing in him the concepts of harmony.
+In the year 1919, Morihei Ueshiba met Onisaburo Deguchi from the sect Omoto-kyu, who taught a spiritual technique called Chin Kon Kishin, through focused meditation, increasing his serenity and leaving him more relaxed, reinforcing in him the concepts of harmony.

 Aikido - the path of unification

-Knowing there could be no harmony in their battles, Morihei Ueshiba he began to create concepts of his own Martial Art, where there was no objective to defeat or destroy an enemy, but to end a conflict.
+Knowing that there could be no harmony in his battles, Morihei Ueshiba began to create concepts of his own Martial Art, where there was no goal to defeat or destroy an enemy, but rather to end a conflict.

-So he opened a little school called “Ueshiba School”, in 1923, he baptized his martial art by the name of Aiki Bujutsu, and went on to travel around Japan teaching others his amazing skill which quickly spread and popularized.
+So he opened a little school called “Escola Ueshiba” in 1923, he named his martial art Aiki Bujutsu, and started traveling around Japan teaching others his incredible skill that quickly spread and became popular.

 what does the word aikido mean?

-The word aikido consists of three kanji characters:
+The word aikido is formed by three kanji ideograms:

-The term Ai [合] means Harmony which refers to the characteristic of Aikido that, in order to control your opponent, it is necessary to become one with him, so that as a single set, you end up dominating your opponent.
+The term Ai [合] means Harmonia which refers to the characteristic of Aikido that to control your opponent, you need to become one with them, so that as a single unit, you end up dominating your opponent.

-The Ki [気] means the Energy employed in the act.
-It is a universal energy, existing in things, in which the concept that anthropologists call animism.
+The Ki [気] means the Energy used in the act.
+It is a universal energy, existing in things, which the concept that anthropologists call animism.

 Aikido - the path of unification

-The Of [道] means the Path, in the sense of a path, the search for a personal and spiritual evolution; is the same meaning as Tao, at the Taoism.
+The Do [道] means the Path, in the sense of a path in search of personal and spiritual evolution; it has the same meaning as Tao, in Taoism.
 The do [道] often accompanies the name of other martial arts.

-The term AIKI [合気] refers to the beginning of the fight, where the attackers' movement is absorbed to control their actions with little effort.
+The term AIKI [合気] refers to the beginning of the fight, where one absorbs the movement of the attackers to control their actions with little effort.

 aikido characteristics

-No aikido, as is practically all Japanese martial arts, training is based on physical and mental training.
-The physical training in aikido it encompasses both fitness and physical conditions as well as preparation and training in specific techniques of the martial art.
+In aikido, just like in practically all Japanese martial arts, training is based on physical and mental exercises.
+The physical training in aikido encompasses both fitness and physical conditions as well as preparation and training of specific techniques of the martial art.

-One of the other features of Aikido, also characterized as a Budo, is to improve your personal and spiritual form through your wisdom and experience therein.
+One of the other characteristics of Aikido, also characterized as a Budo, is to enhance one's personal and spiritual form through wisdom and experience in it.

 Aikido - the path of unification

-The idea of this principle is never to oppose the opponent's blow or effort; if he pulls, push; if he pushes, rotate the body, in both cases, to use the opponent's momentum to your advantage.
+The idea of this principle is to never oppose the opponent's blow or effort; if he pulls, push; If he pushes, rotate your body, in both cases, to use your opponent's momentum to your advantage.

 Another characteristic of Aikido is that it prioritizes peaceful solutions to conflicts, it is always better that demands are not resolved through combat, but through dialogue.
 This is important for both the inner [inner conflicts] and outer [outer conflicts] plane.